 Your organization accomplishes performance expectations in three key ways:

-- You need to show constancy of purpose in supporting individuals and teams with the resources of people, time and money that will enable them to accomplish their goals.
+- You need to show a constancy of purpose in supporting individuals and teams with the resources of people, time, and money that will enable them to accomplish their goals.
 When you provide the resources teams need to succeed, you ensure the development of teamwork and the team's best chance for success.
 Sometimes, this requires the reshuffling of resources or the renegotiation of goals.
 But, the visual application of resources sends a powerful message of support.

 - The work of the team needs to receive sufficient emphasis as a priority in terms of the time, discussion, attention, and interest directed its way by executive leaders.
 Employees are watching and need to know that the organization cares.

 - The critical component in continuing organizational support for the importance of the accomplishment of clear performance expectations is your reward and recognition system.
 Clear performance expectations accomplished deserve both public recognition and private compensation.

 Publically cheering and celebrating team accomplishments enhances the team's feeling of success.
 The recognition communicates the behaviors and actions the company expects from its employees.